NTU-ICG/multidrone-detection-tracking/README.md

 The drone dataset can be found in [Drone Dataset](https://drive.google.com/drive/folders/1-RzSz0rukpcSXK2yFgsa0Ubnl3FPRx59?usp=sharing).

 ## Model
-You need two model, one is yolov5 model for detection, which is generated from [tensorrtx](https://github.com/wang-xinyu/tensorrtx).
-The other model is deepsort model used for tracking.
+You need two models, one is the yolov5 model for detection, which is generated from [tensorrtx](https://github.com/wang-xinyu/tensorrtx).
+The other model is the deepsort model used for tracking.

 There are two models to be generated, one for yolov5 and one for deepsort.
 The models can be found under resources.